Online Learning: A Modern Introduction Using Convex Optimization: Online Linear Classification

 \chapter{Online Linear Classification}

 In this chapter, we will consider the problem of \emph{online linear classification}.
-We consider the following setting: \begin{itemize} \item At each time step we receive a sample $\bz_t$ \item We output a prediction of the binary label $y_t\in \{-1,1\}$ of $\bz_t$ \item We receive the true label and we see if we did a mistake or not \item We update our online classifier \end{itemize} The aim of the online algorithm is to minimize the number of mistakes it does compared to some best fixed classifier.
+We consider the following setting: \begin{itemize} \item At each time step, we receive a sample $\bz_t \in \R^d$ \item We output a prediction of the binary label $y_t\in \{-1,1\}$ of $\bz_t$ \item We receive the true label, and we see whether we made a mistake or not \item We update our online classifier \end{itemize} Ideally, the aim of the online algorithm is to minimize the number of mistakes it makes compared to some best fixed classifier.

-We will focus on linear classifiers, that predicts with the sign of the inner product between a vector $\bx_t$ and the input features $\bz_t$.
+We will focus on linear classifiers , which predict with the sign of the inner product between a vector $\bx_t$ and the input features $\bz_t$.
 Hence, $\tilde{y}_t=\sign(\langle \bz_t,\bx_t\rangle)$.
-This problem can be written again as a regret minimization problem:
+However, we will also allow some form of randomization.